berkantkoroglu/person-management-docker/README.md

 # Person Management System

-This project is a full-stack web application built with **React, Express.js, PostgreSQL, Docker, and Docker Compose**.
+This project is a full-stack web application that allows users to manage people records.
+Users can add, view, update, and delete people.
+The system is built using React for the frontend, Express.js for the backend, PostgreSQL as the database, and Docker for containerization.
 ---

 ## Features